jakobharder/anno-mod-loader/docs/new-features-117.md

 ### Scripts

+!!! warning "Experimental"
-**Experimental**: This is the first release with notable script features.
+    This is the first release with notable script features.
     Expect changes with the next versions.

 Define scripts and commands in `modinfo.json`:

-=== "117"
+=== ":material-pillar: 117"
     ```json
     {
       // ..